cgcai/SVY21/README.md

 The useful precision of the output also depends on the precision of the inputs.

 ##Known Issues##
-1. Setting the origin's latitude and longitude, represented by `oLat` and `oLon` respectively, to the official SVY21 datum specified [here](http://statutes.agc.gov.sg/aol/search/display/view.w3p;page=0;query=DocId%3A%22f3625be0-89ba-4db2-85bf-303d62771de8%22%20Status%3Ainforce%20Depth%3A0;rec=0) results in computation being a bit off for the above sample points.
+1. Setting the origin's latitude and longitude, represented by `oLat` and `oLon` respectively, to the official SVY21 datum specified [here](http://statutes.agc.gov.sg/aol/search/display/view.w3p;page=0;query=DocId%3A%22f3625be0-89ba-4db2-85bf-303d62771de8%22%20Status%3Ainforce%20Depth%3A0;rec=0) results in computation being a bit off (when compared to a Google Maps satellite image) for the above sample points.
 However, the rounded values of `(1.366666, 103.833333)` give accurate results.

 ##Mathematics##
 This library makes use of the equations in the following page: